Internal control and risk management

 By well-functioning internal control environment Kemira aims at securing the timeliness, correctness and transparency of the company’s internal and external communication.
 The most essential guidelines and regulations concerning the financial reporting, internal control and risk management, such as the guidelines regarding the principles of preparation of the financial statements and financial reporting, are available to all employees in the group intranet.
 Kemira’s financial administration regularly arranges trainings regarding internal control and financial reporting as well as using the relevant tools.

 The functionality of internal control, risk management and reporting systems is constantly monitored as part of daily management of the Company.
 Each segment, function and region is responsible for implementing internal control, its efficiency and reliability of reporting within their area of responsibility.
-The Group financial administration monitors the functionality and reliability of the financial reporting process at Group level.
+The Group financial administration monitors the functionality and reliability of the financial reporting process and principles at Group level.
 The financial reporting processes are also monitored by the Internal Audit function.

 Effective compliance with and systematic execution of Kemira’s risk management policy and principles proactively protect and help Kemira to reach the desired aggregate risk level and ensure the continuity of Kemira’s operations.